Proof-of-Learning with Incentive Security: Theoretical Incentive Security Analysis

 For a possibly dishonest prover, in each stage $t$, she may compute $W_t$ from $W_{t-1}$ either honestly or dishonestly, or even does not compute a $W_t$ at all while forging a fake $c_t$.
 In our definition, even if $W_{t-1}$ may be dishonestly computed, as long as she follows the procedure and computes $W_t$ from $W_{t-1}$, we say that she trains stage $t$ ``honestly''; otherwise, if either $W_{t-1}$ or $W_t$ is nonexistent or invalid, or the prover does not follow the procedure when computing $W_t$ from $W_{t-1}$, we say that she trains the stage $t$ ``dishonestly''.
 Hence, we can naturally define the $\rho$ (as discussed in Section~\ref{subsec:inc:model}) as the fraction of stages trained honestly and say that the prover is honest if and only if $\rho=1$, i.e., she trains all stages honestly.

 As introduced in Section~\ref{subsec:verifier:prot}, the verifier randomly chooses $\alpha$ stages among the $T$ stages to verify.
 For each chosen stage $t$, the verifier queries the prover for $(W_{t-1},W_{t})$ and verifies if $W_{t-1}$, $W_{t}$ match the hashes and $W_{t}$ is the result of honest computation from $W_{t-1}$.
 Since the prover needs to post hashes of weights before the verification, all the weights have to be finalized before the verification.
-Hence, the prover would pass the verification if and only if all verified stages are trained honestly.
+Hence, the prover would pass the verification with a probability of $1$ if and only if all verified stages are trained honestly.
+In the full mechanism, if $\xi$ verified stages are not trained honestly, the prover passes the verification with a probability of $2^{-\xi}$.

 In Section~\ref{subsec:threat:model} we discussed about 4 types of attacks.
 In retraining-based spoofing, the attacker aims to get the same PoL, while in the other 3 types of attacks, the attacker aims to get a different PoL.
 Due to the deterministic nature of our protocol, if the attacker aims to get a different PoL, she must train a subset of stages dishonestly, which is indeed classified as ``dishonest'' in our analysis\footnote{In the augmentation of Section~\ref{sec:verIS} there may exist different valid \emph{safe deviations} but they could not save any computational cost.}; for the retraining-based spoofing, since the attacker aims to get the same PoL, it can neither save any computational cost nor corrupt the model, so it only has interest in copyright protection and does not need to be considered for the motivation of out setting that aims to adopt PoL as a PoUW.